 Replace old dried herbs.

-Replace any burnt-out light bulbs in the lighting fixtures
+Replace any burnt-out light bulbs in lighting fixtures inside your pantry.

 If you don’t get them out right away, they will start to mold and mildew.
 Also, don’t buy cheap bags for storing spices.
-You’ll save money but have to deal with a funky smell in your pantry once they get half-rotten.
+You’ll save money but have to deal with a funky smell in your pantry once they get half-rotted away.

 Dried herbs and spices have a limited shelf life, so you might as well get rid of them before they get stale.